 Be aware of the damage done by blue light emitters.

-Using a fun video for kids on your phone, television, or whatever electronic device to keep your baby busy and distracted might be convenient, but you should know that blue light from screens of computers, phones, and many devices we have today keep our brains awake and the same happens to babies too.
+Using a fun video for kids on your phone, television, or whatever electronic device to keep your baby busy and distracted might be convenient, but you should know that the blue light from the screens of computers, phones, and many devices we have today keep our brains awake and the same happens to babies too.

 This keeps them awake past their nap times.
 When it’s nap time, ensure all blue light emitters are switched off a few minutes before nap time.